IMJ Institute of Research

 Dr. Satyajith’s research focuses on experimental physics, particularly in developing laboratory setups for high-precision measurements.
 Some of the facilities he has built include:

-His worked-on electron and ion trapping marks the very first few studies in the charge particle traps in India, with Dr.Sharath Ananthamurthy, the current Vice-Chancellor of Kuvempu University and with the help from Stalwarts such as Professor Gunter Werth from Mainz.
+His work on electron and ion trapping marks the very first few studies in the charge particle traps in India, with Dr.Sharath Ananthamurthy, the current Vice-Chancellor of Kuvempu University and with the help from Stalwarts such as Professor Günter Werth from Mainz.
 He has also worked on Fabry-Pérot cavities, interferometry, and in precision spectroscopy.

 Interest in Quantum Computing and Training in Quantum Concepts